-These files provide a listing of all charges each hospital facility may bill for inpatient and outpatient services.
+These machine-readable files provide a listing of all charges each hospital facility may bill for inpatient and outpatient services.
 The files also include payer-specific negotiated payment rates and the minimum and maximum payment rate for each item.
 Some items are bundled with other services and may not identify a specific payment rate.

 The actual cost of your service will vary based on factors specific to your case, such as your length of stay in the hospital or the complexity of your medical condition.

 Download the Standard Charges machine-readable files by facility using the following links.
 Please call (423) 431-1776 should you have questions.